ShopeX/ECShopX/README.md

 php -S 127.0.0.1:9058 -t public
 ```

+### The initial administrator account credentials for the system are:
+Username: admin
+Password: Shopex123

 ## License
 This project is licensed under the Apache-2.0 open-source license.
 Each ECShopX source file included in this distribution is licensed under the Apache License 2.0.